 — Hotel Rosa Alpina (@HotelRosaAlpina) December 13, 2016

-This was definitely a 5 star experience.
+This was definitely a 5-star experience.
 In talking to the locals or other press members who have stayed here before.
-They were all jealous that team MSF were chosen to be spoiled here.
+They were all jealous that team MSF was chosen to be spoiled here.
 Thanks to all the staff who made our stay special, comfortable and relaxing.
 Until we meet again.

 - Room reviewed: Deluxe room – Prices start at around €500